TamirHAhmed/TodoAngular/README.md

 First: download the .NET Core project titled "TodoCore" from the following
 link: https://github.com/TamirHAhmed/TodoCore

+Apply the migrations and change the Connection string to point at your SQL server.

+Run the Identity server project and register a new user.

 Second: Using command system, navigate to the folders of "TodoCore" and "TodoAPI", and in each one run the command:
 ```
 dotnet run <app name>